 It is standard practice to define the MetaData for your persistable classes in the same package as these classes.
 You now define your MetaData, by right-click on a package in your project and select "Create JDO 2.0 Metadata File" from DataNucleus context menu.
 The dialog prompts for the file name to be used and creates a basic Metadata file for all classes in this package, which can now be adapted to your needs.
 You can also perform same steps as above on a *.java file, which will create the metadata for the selected file only.
 Please note that the wizard will overwrite existing files without further notice.

-You can also use the DataNucleus plugin to generate a "persistence.xml" file adding all classes into a single persistence-unit.
+You can also use the DataNucleus plugin to generate a "persistence.xml" file adding all classes into a single persistence-unit (only xml metadata is supported currently).
 You do this by right-clicking on a package in your project, and selecting the option.
 The "persistence.xml" is generated under META-INF for the source folder.
 Please note that the wizard will overwrite existing files without further notice.

 The DataNucleus Eclipse plugin allows you to easily byte-code enhance your classes using the DataNucleus enhancer.
 Right-click on your project and select "Enable Auto-Enhancement" from the DataNucleus context menu.
 Now that you have the enhancer set up you can enable enhancement of your classes.
 The DataNucleus Eclipse plugin currently works by enabling/disabling automatic enhancement as a follow on process for the Eclipse build step.
 This means that when you enable it, every time Eclipse builds your classes it will then enhance the classes defined by the available "jdo" MetaData files.
 Thereafter every time that you build your classes the JDO enabled ones will be enhanced.
 Easy!
 Messages from the enhancement process will be written to the Eclipse Console.
 Make sure that you have your Java files in a source folder, and that the binary class files are written elsewhere If everything is set-up right, you should see the output below.